antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 # Announcing .NET Standard 2.1

-We [shipped .NET Standard 2.0][ns20-post] about a year ago.
-Since then, .NET Core has shipped one minor version (.NET Core 2.1) and is about to ship another one (.NET Core 2.2).
-So it's time to update the standard to include some new concepts as well as a number of small improvements that make your life easier across the various implementations of .NET.
+Since we [shipped .NET Standard 2.0][ns20-post] about a year ago, we've shipped two updates to .NET Core 2.1 and are about to release .NET Core 2.2.
+It's time to update the standard to include some of the new concepts as well as a number of small improvements that make your life easier across the various implementations of .NET.

+Keep reading to learn more about what's new in this latest release, what you need to know about platform support, governance and coding.

 ## What's new in .NET Standard 2.1?